InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/maturity-model.md

 **InnerSource Roles**

 InnerSource comes with explicit roles.
-While in early stages some patterns may be usable without adopting those roles, communicating within projects using explicit role titles becomes easier.
+While in early stages some patterns may be useable without adopting those roles, communicating within projects using explicit role titles becomes easier.

 * RO-0: There are no specific roles helping InnerSource adoption.
 Only common development roles are present: developer, analyst, tester, etc.
 * RO-1: Occasionally some individuals and teams contribute to other projects.
 These are technical contributions, where the user/contributor role is seen.
 For some teams, it can be identified at least one member being a technical reference, who explains the development process to other development team members.
 He/she could be a candidate for covering the trusted committer role.